 During the Millennium Fellowship, Millennium Fellows' dedicated 96,705 hours and their 422 unique projects positively impacted the lives of 564,366 people worldwide.

 UNITED NATIONS ACADEMIC IMPACT AND MCN PROUDLY PRESENT NATALIE MARIA WEAVER, A MILLENNIUM FELLOW AND CAMPUS DIRECTOR FOR THE CLASS OF 2019.

 Widener University | Pennsylvania, United States | Advancing SDG 3 & UNAI 9

 " I think this is an amazing program and an amazing opportunity to make a difference in the community and the world.
 I have always loved community service, starting new programs, and making a difference in the community, the world, and people's lives.
 This provides me the chance to create a 5K in memory of my dad and to spread awareness about heart attacks and heart disease.
 Through this program, I will be able to raise money and educate people about heart attacks, so one day, no one else will have to lose a loved one to a heart attack. "

 Millennium Fellowship Project: The Richard Lowell Weaver Heart Attack Awareness 5K

-I will be organizing a 5K on Widener's campus.
-There will be food and drinks to buy at the 5K and merchandise to buy, to help raise money.
+The Richard Lowell Weaver Heart Attack Awareness: I am creating a team to go to the American Heart Association Walk.
 Anyone can come: students, family, friends, pets, anyone.
-I will read why this is important to me and about my dad before the 5K.
+I will read why this is important to me and about my dad before the Walk.
 The money will then be donated to the American Heart Association in memory of Richard Lowell Weaver, who is my dad.

 About the Millennium Fellow